asthasr/check-password/README.md

 # check-password

-Checks a password against the ["Pwned Passwords" API][api-docs] This is provided for the benefit of the (sensible) people who feel uneasy about entering their passwords into someone else's web page.
+Checks a password against the ["Pwned Passwords" API][api-docs].
+This is provided for the benefit of the (sensible) people who feel uneasy about entering their passwords into someone else's web page.
 The code here is intentionally simple; you can see that it does not send your password across